7targets/7targets-docs/_posts/2020-01-20-assistant-dashboard.md

 - A pie chart visualizes lead statuses, making it easier to identify the distribution of leads in various stages.

 5. **Total Leads**:
 - This tile shows the total number of leads in your system, giving you an overview of your lead database's size.

 6. **Active Leads**:
 - Leads actively undergoing nurturing are referred to as "active leads."

 7. **Link Clicked**:
-- Tracks how often links in your messages or content have been clicked, providing insights into lead interest.
+- Tracks leads who clicked some links in emails, providing insights into lead interest.

 8. **Hot Leads**:
 - Highly affirmative responses, such as accepting a meeting, are categorized as "HOT."